Green Home Grants 2025: What Support is Available for Landlords?

 Disclaimer

-The process of making a property greener can be costly, and time-consuming, however.
+The process of making a property greener can be costly and time-consuming.
 Fortunately, public support schemes are available to investors for these issues.

-In recent years, the main supportive programme available to landlords was likely the Green Homes Grant voucher scheme.
+In recent years, the main supportive programme available to landlords was arguably the Green Homes Grant voucher scheme[3].
 This scheme provided grants to homeowners and landlords to make energy-efficient improvements to their assets.

-But, this scheme closed to new applicants in 2021, and the vouchers can no longer be redeemed.
-Guidance for the scheme was officially withdrawn in 2023 – there is no “official” Green Home Grants 2024 scheme.
+But this scheme closed to new applicants in 2021, and the vouchers can no longer be redeemed.
+Guidance for the scheme was officially withdrawn in 2023 – there is no “official” Green Home Grants 2025 scheme.

 This doesn’t mean landlords have been left without options, though.
 There are several schemes still available for investors who want to make their properties greener, with a bit of help from the state.